karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

       so the route summary’s "localhost:0" does not confuse users.

 42. Dev loop robustness:
-    - Inline: replace __dirname usage with ESM‑safe fallback using
+    - Inline: replace \_\_dirname usage with ESM‑safe fallback using
       fileURLToPath(import.meta.url) to seed packageDirectory cwd.
     - Offline: fix lint by guarding capture group before logging URL.

+43. Inline dev: Make tsx a hard requirement; remove the compiled inline fallback entirely and do not fall back to serverless-offline when tsx is missing.
+The dev loop now throws a clear error instructing users to install tsx or run with --local offline.
+44. Inline dev: Add resolveTsxCommand helper and unit tests that verify behavior when a local tsx is present (node + JS CLI) and when tsx is unavailable (hard error).
+This surfaces loader misconfigurations in CI and prevents silent fallback.